 Problems with the cuff that make it not our favorite set-up

 Once you get used to the cuff, you can work with it, but it’s not our favorite.
-Still, if you have poor vision, you will love the display, even if you have to wrestle with the cuff some.
-It will alarm if your heart rate is not regular at about 25% above the normal range.
+Still, if you have poor vision, you will love the display, even if you have to wrestle some with the cuff.
+It will notify you if your heart rate is not regular at about 25% above the normal range.

 How much does the LotFancy cost?